The Downplay of a Key Condition

 - Refusal to accept influence: “It’s my way or the highway.”

-- Isolation tactics: Trying to cut you off from friends/family/activities.
+- Isolation tactics: trying to cut you off from friends, family, or activities.

 Green Flags (Keep):